EU election casts shadow over euro zone as ECB meeting approaches

 Elections for the European Parliament were held from May 22 to 25.

-Ukrainians vote in a presidential election on Sunday and if favourite Petro Poroshenko falls short of an absolute majority, market jitters could grow ahead of a second round of voting on June 15.
+Ukrainians vote in a presidential election on Sunday and if favorite Petrol Poroshenko falls short of an absolute majority, market jitters could grow ahead of a second round of voting on June 15.

 Tensions between Ukraine and Russia have escalated in recent months, with Kiev accusing Moscow of sowing deadly disorder in its mostly Russian-speaking east, where pro-Moscow separatists have declared independence and asked to join Russia.